Last Updated on

 Who is at risk for joint and cartilage degradation?

 High impact sports players and fighters are among the top demographics that suffer from weak joints, cartilage degradation, and knee osteoarthritis.
-The repeated physical abuse to one’s joints and tissue caused by high impact sports is one of the leading causes for join problems and thus may be the most beneficial target of a consistent glucosamine supplementation.
+The repeated physical abuse to one’s joints and tissue caused by high impact sports is one of the leading causes for join problems and thus may be the most beneficial target of a consistent glucosamine supplementation chocolate player.

 Weight can have a significant impact on your joints as well, obesity is known to lead to both the onset and progression of osteoarthritis.
 Besides loosing weight, supplementing may reduce some of the joint issues the obese suffer.